werpu/mona-dish/README.md

 * CancellablePromise ... a promise with cancel functionality
 * Configuration ... an Optional utilizing wrapper over json configurations which allow both read and write access and elvis like access to the data stored in the config
+* Streams ... a typescript based implementation of early and lazily evaluating streams

 ## Implementation languages